 “Anticipation.”
 (SOLD) – a whimsical mixed media portrait of Cody, the Sheltie, as he anticipates leaving for the cottage and chasing his favourite chipmunk.
 (11×14 birch panel with 1 inch painted sides).
 Background is Gelli printed tissue paper collaged on board.

 Cody is getting on in age and his owners wanted to have his portrait painted sooner than later.

 The owner says that I have captured Cody’s look of expectation when he knows he is going with his much loved “Grandpa” to the cottage.
 They have many fond memories of Cody at the cottage when he was in better health.

 What’s not to love about the cottage even for a dog?

-At the lake, Cody runs and jumps joyfully, and blows off all pent up energy he has kept in reserve at home in the city.
+At the lake, Cody jumps joyfully, and blows off all pent up energy he has kept in reserve at home in the city.
 For a moment, he forgets his age-related aches and pains and is a puppy once more.

-He has all the new smells of the forest to explore where wild animals have left their calling cards just for him, or so he thinks.
+All the new smells of the forest invite him to explore areas where wild animals have left their calling cards just for him, or so he thinks.

-He has the shore where gentle waters lap against the polished and glistening stones.
+Cody enjoys walking along the shore where gentle waters lap against the polished, glistening stones.
 How glorious it is to splash around and cool off with a few quick licks close to the rocks!

-When he tires (as all old dogs at the cottage do), he can enjoy his naps and bask in the warmth of the sun on the large deck facing the gentle breezes from the lake.
+When he tires (as all old dogs at the cottage do), he can bask in the warmth of the sun on the large deck facing the gentle breezes from the lake.

 Most of all though, Cody loves patrolling the property and checking for “chippie” (chipmunk) hideouts.
 This activity provides him and his owners hours of entertainment.